MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 You've updated your DLP policy to block sharing when insider risk is elevated, strengthening data protection based on user behavior.

-## Task 3 – (Optional) Configure Conditional Access with Adaptive Protection
+## Task 3 – Configure Conditional Access with Adaptive Protection

 To add another layer of enforcement, you can use insider risk levels to restrict access using Conditional Access.
 In this task, you'll create a policy that blocks access for users with an elevated insider risk level.